medvedevgroup/internal/serverinfo.md

 connection.

 ## Help
-* To get help regarding CSE accounts, email helpdesk@cse.psu.edu from your CSE account.
 * To get help regarding the archival storage or the ACI accounts, submit a ticket to the i-ASK center: https://iask.aci.ics.psu.edu